Skip to Content

 Other types of sticker glues respond to oils.
 Spray lubricants or even cooking oils like canola oil and olive oil may help to soften the glue for removal.

-If you’ve tried the above methods and can’t seem to get sticker residue off an item, we recommend Loctite Glue Remover.
-This powerful formula will remove glue from badly bonded items and stained surfaces as well as decals, labels, price stickers, and sticker residue.
-It also works well on ink and marker pen stains, stained fabric, and (maybe most importantly) will separate fingers that have been accidentally stuck together!
+If you’ve tried the above methods and can’t seem to get sticker residue off an item, we recommend glue remover.
+It will help to remove glue from badly bonded items and stained surfaces as well as decals, labels, price stickers, and sticker residue.
+It also might work well on ink and marker pen stains and stained fabric.